FIT Courses & Curriculum

 Marketing is a thrilling and dynamic discipline that helps organizations and individuals become successful by building relationships with customers and other stakeholders and creating products and services that are valued by customers.

 For advisement information, for current majors and dual majors in Marketing & Information Systems, please click here.
+You can click here to see all department syllabi.
 You can also scroll down this page to find our course descriptions and both the business core and the Canisius Core Curriculum.

 Every year excitement comes from new product launches, popular advertising campaigns and innovative approaches to doing business in traditional industries.
 Marketing is global, fast-paced and rewarding.
 Marketing offers the student an opportunity for an exciting career that can be of value around the world.
 Marketing positions are available in all types of industries ranging from pharmaceuticals and healthcare to high technology and telecommunications.
 The Marketing major is designed for students who want a balanced career that rewards creativity, while requiring business results.